March 1 NEW

 – Have a better understanding of Western culture.

-Textbooks: Take Away English 2 – Student Book and Workbook
+Textbooks: Practical English Conversation 2 – Student Book 13,000 won

 Participation: All homework, quizzes, assignments, oral presentations, and exams in short, anything will be graded and make up part of your class participation grade.
 You must participate in class.
 You are not participating if you are talking to a neighbor, doing homework, daydreaming, or not doing what the rest of the class is doing.
 If you are working in a group or with a partner, you must talk to your group members or partner and be a part of the group.